hyzaarjanuvia/MemBench/README.md

 # Memory Load Testing Software

-**Description:** This is a program made to simmulate a high-intensity, highly saturated memory workload.
+**Description:** This is a program made to simulate a high-intensity, highly saturated memory workload.
 This is achieved through a perpetual allocation loop that can be turned off through manual intervention by the user.

 **Functionality:**
   - Allocate a user-defined amount of memory to test in megabytes.